A Healthier Home Starts Here.

 Budgeting the costs of Design and Construction is an important first step to help you to avoid surprises and frustration.
 Share with us your budgetary goals and constraints.
 Only with full knowledge of your budget can we design within your constraints and allocate your project money wisely.

-As architects, we can develop estimates in order to get the design into the right ballpark, and rely on Contractors to provide the actual construction cost.
-The architect, client and contractor best work together to arrive at a construction cost that works for the client.
+Sustainable can develop estimates in order to get the design into the right ballpark, but we rely on Contractors to provide the actual construction cost.
+The architect, client, and contractor best work together to arrive at a construction cost that works for the client.

-The total funds available for your project determines what size of building you can construct new, or renovate/add to.
+The total funds available for your project determines what size of building we can potentially construct new, or renovate/add to.
 When considering building new versus renovating/adding, costs per square foot tend to be similar.
-For a renovation/addition, savings are realized through lower material costs, but there are increased labour costs to work around existing elements, to maintain existing features, and to improve the building envelope.
+For a renovation/addition, savings are realized through lower material costs.
+However, there are increased labour costs to work around existing elements, to maintain existing features, and to improve the building envelope.
 In the end, the cost-per-square-foot is about the same.

 Every project is different, especially for renovation/additions, where reuse of the existing building comes into play.
 The table below is a good starting point for typical new-build and renovation/addition projects.